 Transporting Canada's Energy Safely

 Pipelines are a safe and efficient means of transporting large quantities of crude oil and natural gas over land.
 In addition to focusing on our own pipeline safety and integrity, we support the oil and natural gas industry’s efforts to raise awareness about transmission pipeline safety.

 Canadian Natural supports efforts by the Canadian Energy Pipeline Association (CEPA) who represents Canada’s transmission pipeline companies.
 CEPA members transport 97 per cent of Canada’s daily natural gas and onshore crude oil production from producing regions to markets throughout Canada and the United States.

-CEPA recently launched a new campaign to raise awareness and explain Canada’s regulatory requirements related to pipelines.
-The new campaign includes a website that provides information on how industry, as well as a number of regulatory agencies and government, ensure Canada’s pipelines are operated safely, responsibly and in the public interest through regular inspections, audits and incident investigations.
-For more information visit www.aboutpipelines.com
+To learn more about how industry, regulatory agencies and government, ensure Canada’s pipelines are operated safely, responsibly and in the public interest through regular inspections, audits and incident investigations, visit www.cepa.com.